Children’s Dentistry Irving TX

 How Would I Know If My Child Needs A Tooth Sealant?

-Dr. Deb Seznik, our DFW kids’ dentist will examine your child’s teeth during his or her regularly scheduled dental checkup.
-If the teeth have a lot of lines and grooves in them — perfect hiding places for bacteria and decay to develop — she may recommend a sealant.
+Your DFW kids’ dentist will examine your child’s teeth during his or her regularly scheduled dental checkup.
+If the teeth have a lot of lines and grooves in them — perfect hiding places for bacteria and decay to develop — they may recommend a sealant.
 Sealants are not recommended for all children.
 It depends on the anatomy and shape of the tooth.
 If you notice grooves and ridges on your child’s teeth before his or her first dental visit, make an appointment to see a dentist right away.

 At What Age Are Sealants For Children First Applied?